 - PCI DSS 3.2: The Payment Card Industry Data Security Standard (PCI DSS) was developed to encourage and enhance cardholder data security and facilitate the broad adoption of consistent data security measures globally.
 PCI DSS provides a baseline of technical and operational requirements designed to protect account data.
 PCI DSS applies to all entities involved in payment card processing—including merchants, processors, acquirers, issuers and service providers.
 PCI DSS also applies to all other entities that store, process or transmit cardholder data (CHD) and/or sensitive authentication data (SAD).

-Baseline Security Risk Assessment
+Baseline Cybersecurity Risk Assessment

-Security risk assessments are essential for discovering risk and defining appropriate mitigation strategies that fit your company’s objectives.
-In our baseline security assessment, our security experts assess your current security posture and identify which devices, programs and applications are putting at risk right now.
+Cybersecurity risk assessments are essential for discovering risk and defining appropriate mitigation strategies that fit your company’s objectives.
+In our baseline security assessment, our cyber security experts assess your current security posture and identify which devices, programs and applications are putting at risk right now.
 As a result, this baseline snapshot gives you the visibility you need to develop a security strategy that will help you manage risk and prevent future breaches.

 Security Audit and Gap Analysis